 Donate

-You can donate online with a credit card or PayPal account.
+You can donate online to support work of the Harrison Museum of African American Culture with a credit card or PayPal account.
 Or, you easily make a donation by sending a check in support of the project.

 - Make the check payable to Harrison Museum of African American Culture.